irecsys/CARSKit/README.md

 Today is the day -- iPhone 6S/6S+ is released for sales and we have the initial release for CARSKit.

 * **Notes and updates**: This is the initial release.
 Most algorithms and functions have been completed except the tensor factorization (TF).
-For its implementations, please refer to the latest version of LibRec.
+For TF, please refer to the latest version of LibRec.
 * **To-Do List**:
   - integrate TF with CARSkit;
   - create user guide;